Skip to main content

 Prepare your CSV

 Build the spreadsheet using the required columns above.
 Save as CSV UTF-8.
-Confirm the file is under 50 KB.
+Confirm the file is under 50 MB.

 3